 Generous Fashions was launched on the internet in 2003 with only 10 garments.
 After years of adjusting and tweaking our basic pant we have perfection!
 We took off a couple inches from the front rise and added it to the back.
 The result - no more extra fabric at the front rise and just enough elastic on the sides to give you easement.
 And of course pockets!

 I am very lucky to have had my dream come true.
 Thanks to all the generous women who believed in me and supported my fashions.
-If you have any suggestions or comments please feel free to call or email me at: .
+If you have any suggestions or comments please feel free to call or email .

 See You Online!